sitepoint/orchestra/readme.txt

 `../orchestra/vendor/bin/doctrine orm:schema-tool:update --force` from your plugin root directory
 5. When you want to work with migrations (which is recommended), create a migrations-configuration.yml in you plugin root directory, then run the migrations with the --configuration==migrations-configuration.yml option.
+6. While you're developing, make sure to set `WP_DEBUG` in `wp-config.php` to `true` in order to have the caches rewritten automatically

 == Frequently Asked Questions ==